-Nondeterministic as well as concurrent software systems can be formalized through Maude system modules whose syntax is mod <NAME> is <SPEC> endm, where <NAME> is the module name and <SPEC> encodes a given rewrite theory $\mathcal{R} = (\Sigma, E_0 \uplus Ax, R)$.
+Nondeterministic as well as concurrent software systems can be formalized through Maude system modules whose syntax is mod <NAME> is <SPEC> endm, where <NAME> is the module name and <SPEC> encodes a given rewrite theory $\Re = (\Sigma, E_0 \oplus Ax, R)$.
 Maude's syntax is almost self-explanatory, and here we just highlight the most relevant keywords that are used to specify Σ , E_0 , Ax, and R (for further details, please refer to (Clavel et al. 2016)).
 Sorts and operators of the signature Σ are respectively declared by means of the keywords sort(s) and op(s).
 Both prefix and mixfix notation can be used to specify operators: in the latter case, the special wildcard is used as argument placeholder.
 Algebraic axioms in Ax are attached to operator declarations via attributes: operator attributes assoc, comm, and id respectively stand for associativity, commutativity, and identity.
 Subtyping relations are introduced by means of the subsort keyword.
-Equations in E are denoted by the eq keyword, while the equational attribute variant distinguishes those equations in E that can be used for equational unification (while the rest of equations in
+Equations in E are denoted by the eq keyword.

-E are only used for equational simplification).
 Similarly, keyword rl defines rewrite rules in R, and the rule attribute narrowing characterizes all and only those rewrite rules that can be used to perform (R, E)-narrowing steps (while the rest of rules in R are only used for rewriting).